 Want to enjoy the great outdoors after a long winter?
-Here’s 7 scenic and fun spots to enjoy with the family.
+Here are 7 scenic and fun outdoor spots to enjoy with the family.

 At the first opportunity, as soon as the weather warms up a bit, I like to go on outdoor trips.
 I really look forward to the warmer weather on Pesach (hopefully!).
 Here are 7 parks I recommend.
 They’re free and fun, tried and true.
 I tried to choose places in a variety of areas around NY and NJ so something might be close to home for you.

 Bowline Point Park: Haverstraw, NY

 There are three playgrounds and volleyball courts at this scenic park adjacent to the Hudson River.
 Each playground is geared to different ages, with one playground that is handicap accessible, and one especially for the toddlers.
 The playgrounds are located near an outdoor pool and water slides which are open during the summer.

 There is also a fishing pier and a beautiful scenic path alongside the Hudson River.
 Plenty of picnic tables and grills are spread throughout the park.
 In addition, there is a covered pavilion and a gazebo, each with plenty of tables, although permits are needed for all groups of 5 or more entering the park.

 When I visited the park in the fall it was empty and quiet.
 It was tranquil and relaxing.
 There was no one collecting parking fees.
 I imagine that it is full during the summer months and swimming season.